RD-MISHRA/rd_hunt/README.md

 user:rdmishra@gmail.com

 password:1234
-it will land on the gaming page where it can also play game.When aDmin enters backspace he will land on page where he can see the name of member registered and various attributes related to them.
+it will land on the gaming page where it can also play game.When click on logout button  he will land on page where he can see the name of member registered and various attributes related to them.

 ![Screenshot (294)](https://user-images.githubusercontent.com/125600380/232457346-867c37f2-85e8-4e29-a7d5-5d8e2c6fd648.png)